San Bernardino City License and Permit Bond

-These permits and licenses ensure standards are met and that the public will be compensated accordingly should applicants cause any licensing infractions, such as damages to the public right-of-way, in the course of the project.
+These permits and licenses ensure that criteria are met, and that the public will be reimbursed if applicants commit any licensing violations during the project, such as damage to the public right-of-way.

-A License and Permit Bond is also called a ‘commercial bond’.
-Before any business is allowed to operate, they are mandated by law to purchase and file for a License and Permit bond with the City of San Bernardino.
+A 'commercial bond' is another name for a License and Permit Bond.
+Before a business may start operating, it must first obtain and file a License and Permit bond with the City of San Bernardino.

 How does it work?

-The bond must be issued by a surety bond provider certified by the County of Tulare.
+The bond must be issued by a Tulare County-approved surety bond provider.
 The parties in the agreement are the Principal (business or permit applicant), Obligee (San Bernardino City), and Surety/Bond Company or Obligor (surety bond provider or insurance).

 The Obligor will guarantee the compensation (performance bond) of the Obligee should the Principal fail to meet their standards or violate other licensing provisions.
-The Obligor will assess the validity of claims, where claims may only amount to the total penal sum agreed upon in the bond form.
-The Principal shall reimburse all expenses covered by the Obligor.
+The Obligor will evaluate claims for validity, with claims limited to the entire penal sum agreed upon in the bond form.
+The Principal is responsible for reimbursing the Obligor for all expenses incurred.

-The Obligor is secured through an indemnity agreement as the licensed business is mandated by law for the full reimbursement of the claims, including legal fees and premiums.
-This agreement shall be made before the execution of the bond and shall ascertain the business's responsibility for their dealings.
+Because the licensed business is required by law to reimburse all claims, including legal fees and premiums, the Obligor is protected by an indemnity agreement.
+This agreement must be formed before the bond is executed, and it establishes the business's responsibility for its dealings.

 How much does it cost?

 Want to know your standing?
-Visit here and get your surety bond quote today!
+Get your surety bond quote here!

-To secure your licenses and permits bond, be sure to transact with a reputable surety company early.
+Make sure to interact with a reliable surety provider early to acquire your licenses and permits bond.
 If you are ready to get yours processed today, you can APPLY HERE.

-Rest assured our expert surety bond agent will guide you from the time of your application until the issuance of your bond.
+Rest assured that our knowledgeable surety bond agent will assist you from the beginning of your application to the completion of your bond.

 - Financial strength